mahmoudAshraf283/brainwise/backend/API_DOCUMENTATION.md

 ## Permissions

+### User Creation Flow
+1. **Superuser Creation**: Must be created via Django admin or management command
+   - Only superuser can create Admin and Manager accounts
+   - Superuser has full system access

+2. **Account Creation Hierarchy**:
+   - **Superuser** → Can create Admin and Manager accounts
+   - **Admin** → Can create other user accounts (Admin, Manager, Employee)
+   - **Manager** → Cannot create accounts (only CRUD operations)
+   - **Employee** → Read-only access

 ### Role-based Access Control

+#### Superuser
+- Full system access
+- Can create Admin and Manager accounts
+- Can perform all CRUD operations
+- Django admin access

+#### Admin
+- Full CRUD operations on all entities (Companies, Departments, Employees)
+- Can create user accounts (Admin, Manager, Employee)
+- Cannot access Django admin

+#### Manager
-- **Admin**: Full access to all operations
+- Full CRUD operations on all entities (Companies, Departments, Employees)
+- **Cannot create user accounts**
-- **Manager**: Full access to all operations
+- Read/Write access to all data

+#### Employee
-- **Employee**: Read-only access to all data
+- **Read-only access** to all data
+- Cannot create, update, or delete any records
+- Cannot create user accounts

 ### Authentication Requirements
 - All endpoints require valid JWT authentication
-- Different roles have different permission levels
-- Write operations are restricted to Admin and Manager roles
+- Write operations are restricted based on user role
+- Account creation is restricted to Superuser and Admin roles only

 ## Error Handling